cristianbuse/VBA-FileTools/README.md

 ## Notes
 * No extra library references are needed (e.g. Microsoft Scripting Runtime)
 * Works in any host Application (Excel, Word, AutoCAD etc.)
 * Works on both Windows and Mac.
-On Mac, 5 of the methods are not available out of which the ```GetLocalPath``` and ```GetUNCPath``` are not needed as all paths are local on a Mac (network shares are mounted as volumes and OneDrive paths work locally anyway)
+On Mac, 3 of the methods are not available
 * Works in both x32 and x64 application environments

 ## License